-An ancient treatment for pain relief, acupuncture, may have some use in the treatment of painful diabetic peripheral neuropathy according to a research paper published in “Experimental and Toxicologic Pathology.”
+An ancient treatment for pain relief, acupuncture, has a place in the treatment of painful diabetic peripheral neuropathy according to a recent research paper published in “Journal of Clinical Medicine.”

-Another recent study published in “Experimental and Toxicologic Pathology” indicated acupuncture actually regenerated nerve cells in rats who had spinal cord injuries.
+Another study published in “Experimental and Toxicologic Pathology” indicated electroacupuncture actually regenerated nerve cells in rats who had spinal cord injuries.

 He added, “A practitioner of Chinese medicine can provide you with herbs that may speed recovery, as well as acupuncture treatments.”

-Scientists who were funded by the International Pharmacopuncture Institute also reported in a paper released in 2010, demonstrated that, “Acupuncture was significantly more effective than sham for treatment of numbness of the lower extremities, spontaneous pain in the lower extremities, rigidity in the upper extremities and alterations in temperature perception in the lower extremities after therapy.”
+Scientists who were funded by the International Pharmacopuncture Institute reported in a paper from 2010 that “Acupuncture was significantly more effective than sham for treatment of numbness of the lower extremities, spontaneous pain in the lower extremities, rigidity in the upper extremities and alterations in temperature perception in the lower extremities after therapy.”